MariusGuerard/basic_methods/README.md

 - signal_smoothing.ipynb is presenting different methods to denoise a signal.

 - testing_normality.ipynb is presenting different methods and statistical tests to assess if a sample is drawn from a unimodal, normal distribution.

+- compressing_time_serie_model.ipynb is giving an exemple of frequential decoding of a time serie.
+From one time serie, we retrieve different features encoded at different frequencies.